-Resurgent Biden makes Super Tuesday push to halt Sanders' momentum
+Resurgent Biden projected to win Virginia, Sanders takes Vermont on Super Tuesday

-OAKLAND, Calif.
-(Reuters) - U.S. Democratic presidential contender Joe Biden took his resurgent campaign to California on Tuesday in a last-minute push to blunt front-runner Bernie Sanders’ momentum as Americans voted in the largest round of state nominating contests.
+WASHINGTON (Reuters) - Joe Biden was projected to take Virginia and front-runner Bernie Sanders was declared the winner in his home state of Vermont as polls closed in those two states on Tuesday, the biggest day of voting in the Democratic presidential nominating race.

-California, the most populous state, is a tantalizing prize in Super Tuesday elections in 14 states that are the first national test for candidates seeking the Democratic nomination to face Republican President Donald Trump in the Nov.
+Edison Research and television networks quickly projected the split results in the first two states to close their polls on Super Tuesday, when Americans in 14 states voted for a Democratic challenger to Republican President Donald Trump in the Nov.
 3 election.

-Biden aims to muscle aside upstart Michael Bloomberg, the former New York City mayor, and consolidate support from moderates.
-He has been re-energized since a blowout win in South Carolina on Saturday, and polls show him gaining in some states on Sanders, a democratic socialist.
+A resurgent Biden, former President Barack Obama’s vice president, has enjoyed a burst of momentum since his blowout win in South Carolina on Saturday, with a flood of prominent party officials and former rivals endorsing his candidacy.

-Early exit polls by Edison Research showed relatively few voters in California and second-biggest state Texas, about two in 10, made up their minds in the last few days, which could minimize Biden’s recent momentum.
+Biden is hoping to muscle aside upstart Michael Bloomberg, the billionaire former New York City mayor, and consolidate support from moderates in Tuesday’s voting, turning the race into a one-on-one contest against Sanders.

 (Get all the Super Tuesday action: here)